-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to Public Safety (DPS) in a timely manner.
-To report a crime or emergency on campus, call the Department of Public Safety - 717-245-1111 for emergencies, or dial 1111 from campus telephones.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and safety related incidents to Public Safety in a timely manner.
+To report a crime or emergency on campus, call DPS - 717-245-1111 for emergencies, or dial 1111 from campus telephones.

-Information regarding any incident of sexual misconduct may be shared with any employee of Dickinson College.
-Employees who learn of an incident of sexual misconduct or other serious crime (Clery Act crimes including Murder, Manslaughter, Forcible Sex Offenses, Burglary, Robbery, Aggravated Assault, Motor Vehicle Theft, Arson or Hate Crimes) are then required to report this information to the Dean of Students Office or the Department of Public Safety.
+Information regarding incidents of sexual misconduct may be shared with any employee of Dickinson College.
+Employees who learn of an incident of sexual misconduct or other serious crime (Clery Act crimes including Murder, Manslaughter, Forcible Sex Offenses, Burglary, Robbery, Aggravated Assault, Motor Vehicle Theft, Arson or Hate Crimes) are then required to report this information to the Dean of Students Office or DPS.